mistepien/joy2usb/README.md

 Attached   <a href="https://github.com/mistepien/joy2usb/blob/main/joy2usb.ino">code</a> uses port registers so that is quite efficient, debouncing is done without delay() function.

 The adapter has a toggle C64/Amiga for choosing C64 or Amiga approach for FIRE2/FIRE3.
 According to <a href="http://wiki.icomp.de/wiki/DE-9_Joystick"> wiki.icomp.de website about DE-9 joystick</a>, FIRE2/FIRE3 are pulled to VCC in case of C64 and to GND in case of Amiga.
-That is not an issue for joy2usb.
+That is not an issue for joy2usb due to XOR magic.

 Two footprints are not trivial: DB9 male socket (<b>J1</b>) and SPDT switch (<b>SW2</b>).